Pravesh-Sudha/100-Days-of-Code/README.md

 - Aws S3, IAM, CLI, etc.
 - Hosting Website on AWS S3.

+### Day 25: Gitlab Tutorial Part-3 and Dockerize a 2048 game
+- Creating a Docker file
+- Running a container with the Dockerfile
+- AWS Elastic Beanstalk
+- Continous Delivery in Gitlab
+- Environments

 _... continue updating log for each day ..._

 ## Connect